Seristic/github-commit-runner-game/README.md

 ---

+## 🌐 Ethical Hacking Simulator: Expose the Truth! 🚨

+Embark on a critical mission within a simulated terminal environment.
+This Python-based hacking puzzle challenges you to uncover confidential documents and expose the clandestine strategies of a fictional political party, Reform UK.
+Your goal: to reveal their hidden agendas against trans people, their financial backing, international connections, and the cynical dismissal of global crises like the war in Ukraine.

+**This simulator is designed to:**

+- **Highlight the importance of trans rights:** By exposing harmful policies and narratives.
+- **Champion democratic values:** By illustrating how disinformation and political manipulation can operate.
+- **Foster global solidarity:** By underscoring the interconnectedness of human rights and geopolitical issues.
+- **Inspire action:** Towards a more inclusive, just, and sustainable world for everyone.

+### 🎮 How to Play

+1.  **Navigate to the Simulator:**

+    ```bash
+    cd simulators/
+    ```

+2.  **Run the Game:**

+    ```bash
+    python hacking_puzzle.py
+    ```

+3.  **Follow the Prompts:** The game will guide you with instructions.
+Remember to use commands like `ls` (list directory), `cd` (change directory), `cat` (view file content), `access <target>` (to hack into systems), and `find <keyword>` (to search for files).

+### 📖 What You'll Uncover

+- **"Project Ostrich":** Their cynical strategy to avoid public confrontation while quietly implementing discriminatory policies.
+- **"Alpha-Omega Initiative":** A devastating plan to dismantle gender-affirming healthcare access, disguised as "NHS reform."
+- **"The Disinformation Nexus":** How their anti-trans propaganda is funded by shadowy entities and strategically disseminated.
+- **"The Global Web":** Their chilling connections to international anti-LGBTQ+ networks and illiberal movements, often aligning with anti-democratic sentiments and dismissive of global humanitarian needs.
+- **"The Human Cost":** Ultimately, you'll expose the party's dehumanizing views and cynical exploitation of individuals, triggering a massive simulated public leak.

+### ⚠️ Disclaimer

+This is a **fictional simulator** created for educational and advocacy purposes.
+It does not represent actual events, individuals, or organizations.
+Any resemblance to real entities is purely coincidental and serves to highlight the _types_ of issues and tactics encountered in real-world political discourse.
+The "Reform UK" in this simulator is a fictional entity, not to be confused with any existing political party.

+---

 ## My Current Expedition 🎮🎧✨

 What I'm coding, listening to, or playing right now – always with a touch of magic and authenticity.

 ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=cp0izq575xpa95eni3wahr496)

 [![Discord Presence](https://lanyard.cnrad.dev/api/133251002047528960?borderRadius=30px&showDisplayName=true&bg=212121&idleMessage=I%20am%20not%20currently%20doing%20anything.&theme=dark)](https://discord.com/users/133251002047528960)